 How Does Your Credit Score Affect Your Rate?

 Lenders set mortgage rates based on how risky they determine a loan to be.
-So having a higher DTI ratio, lower credit score, or smaller down payment will increase the rate you’re likely to qualify for.
+So having a lower credit score, or smaller down payment will increase the rate you’re likely to qualify for.
 On the other hand, improving your credit score and having a bigger down payment can have the opposite effect and reduce your interest rate.
 While each lender has different standards, having a down payment of at least 20% and a credit score of 700 to 740 will typically get you the lowest mortgage rate.

 If you’re having trouble qualifying for a mortgage or getting a decent interest rate, you may have better luck with a government-secured loan.
 Certain mortgages are backed by the different departments of the federal government and are considered less risky by lenders.
 There are loans guaranteed by the Federal Housing Administration (FHA loan), Department of Veterans Affairs (VA loan), and the Department of Agriculture (USDA loan).